drwhut/tabletop-club/CONTRIBUTING.md

 Notice" template.

-* If you are adding functions that aren't built-in functions (e.g. `_ready()`), then please add a comment above the function that describes what it does, what it returns and what the arguments are!
+* If you are adding functions that aren't built-in functions (e.g. `_ready()`), or functions that are called by signals (e.g. `_on_*`) then please add a comment above the function that describes what it does, what it returns and what the arguments are!

 * If you are adding scenes, then make sure to write editor descriptions for the nodes!